vangundy/ModernRouter/ModernRouterLib/README.md

 - Middleware are registered as services and executed in order
 - Each middleware can allow, redirect, or cancel navigation

+### Async Data Loading
+- Supports async, DI-aware, and cancellable data loaders for routed components
+- Loader runs after navigation guards but before component rendering
+- Loader result is cascaded to the component and all its descendants via [CascadingParameter]
+- Enables efficient data fetching and delivery for each route and nested outlet

 ## Architecture

 ModernRouter uses a component-based architecture with these key parts: